-AJCC Infrastructu JCC Orange Count V Network nty Comprehens sive One-Stop Network) Initial Proportionate Share of Infrastructure Costs Allocated to Each Co-located Partner Co-located Partner Agreement to Share Other System Costs 1 The cost allocation methodology will be based upon a partner program's percentage of the AJCC (square footage).
+AJCC Infrastructu JCC Orange Count V Network nty Comprehens sive One-Stop Network) Initial Proportionate Share of Infrastructure Costs Allocated to Each Co-located Partner Co-located Partner Agreement to Share Other System Costs The cost allocation methodology will be based upon a partner program's percentage of the AJCC (square footage).
 This method will ensure a fair a distribution of cost.
 The other system costs budge may include any other shared services that are authorized for and commonly provided through the AJCC partner programs.
-The initial proportionate share of infrastructure costs allocated to each partner based on the above methodology, each partner's estimated total contribution amount, and whether it will be provided through cash, non-cash (in-kind), and/or third-party in-kind contributions.
-This initial determination must be periodically reconciled against actual costs incurred and adjusted accordingly.
-As with infrastructure costs, other system costs must be allocable according to the proportion of benefit received by each of the AJCC partner programs, consistent with the partner's authorizing federal statute and Uniform Guidance.
+The initial proportionate share of infrastructure costs allocated to each p the above methodology, each partner's estimated total contribution amo whether it will be provided through cash, non-cash (in-kind), and/or third contributions.
+This initial determination must be periodically reconciled a costs incurred and adjusted accordingly. ount, and d-party in-kind As with infrastructure costs, other system costs must be allocable according to the proportion of benefit received by each of the AJCC partner programs, consistent with the partner's authorizing federal statute and Uniform Guidance.
 The MOU Phase II must also include an agreed upon budget for these other costs along with the agreed upon cost sharing methodology.
 These costs may be shared through cash or non-cash.
-AJCC partners may provide cash or non-cash contributions to cover their share of infrastructure costs.
-If non-cash or in-kind contributions are use include non-infrastructure costs (such as personnel), and they must be va with Uniform Guidance Section 200.306 to ensure they are fairly evaluate partner's proportionate share. ed, they cannot alued consistent These basis may be shared through wan or non-cosh.
-TBD AJCC Garden Grove AJCC - Summary of Total Infrastructure Costs to be Shared by Co-located Partners Summary of Total Infrastructure Costs to be Shared by Co-located Partners Cost Category Total Cost Monthly Cost Category Total Cost N Subtotal: Rental Costs 0 Subtotal: Rental Costs 554,811 Subtotal: Utilities and Maintenance Costs 0 Subtotal: Utilities and Maintenance Costs 62,350 Subtotal: Equipment Costs 0 Subtotal: Equipment Costs 13,357 Subtotal: Technology to Facilitate Access Costs 0 Subtotal: Technology to Facilitate Access Costs Subtotal: Common Identifier Costs 0 Subtotal: Common Identifier Costs 16,702 Subtotal: Infratructure Costs 0 Subtotal: Infratructure Costs 647,219 TOTAL INFRASTRUCTURE & PERSONNEL COSTS FOR IRVINE 0 0 TOTAL INFRASTRUCTURE & PERSONNEL COSTS FOR GARDEN GROVE 647,219
+AUCC partners may provide cash or non-cash contributions to cover their share of infrastructure costs.
+If non-cash or in-kind contributions are use include non-infrastructure costs (such as personnel), and they must be va with Uniform Guidance Section 200.306 to ensure they are fairly evaluate partner's proportionate share. ed, they cannot alued consistent TBD AJCC Garden Grove AJCC Summary of Total Infrastructure Costs to be Shared by Co-located Partners Summary of Total Infrastructure Costs to be Shared by Co-located Partners Cost Category Total Cost Monthly Cost Category Total Cost M Subtotal: Rental Costs 0 Subtotal: Rental Costs 554,811 Subtotal: Utilities and Maintenance Costs 0 Subtotal: Utilities and Maintenance Costs 62,350 Subtotal: Equipment Costs 0 Subtotal: Equipment Costs 13,357 Subtotal: Technology to Facilitate Access Costs 0 Subtotal: Technology to Facilitate Access Costs Subtotal: Common Identifier Costs 0 Subtotal: Common Identifier Costs 16,702 Subtotal: Infratructure Costs 0 Subtotal: Infratructure Costs 647,219 TOTAL INFRASTRUCTURE & PERSONNEL COSTS FOR IRVINE 0 0 TOTAL INFRASTRUCTURE & PERSONNEL COSTS FOR GARDEN GROVE 647,219